maxigit/vim-xrange/README.md

 - `auto-confirm` this range will be executed automaticaly when the buffer is loaded but will ask the user for confirmation before using it.

 # Todos
-TODO replace by saving lines or having a save point ?
+DONE replace by saving lines or having a save point ?
 TODO create empty line if out file is empty
-TODO explain ; in execution
+DONE explain ; in execution
 TODO add tag evaluation in command usind t: same with b: and g:
 TODO multi line delimiter
-TODO extract range from comment , see g:xrange_strip TODO add offset to range (using tags ?)
+TODO extract range from comment , see g:xrange_strip TODO add offset/start limit(with negative value)
+TODO create range within comment
+TODO add offset to range (using tags ?)
 TODO ADD @range[1,-1] notation
 TODO add custom end delimiter using tags ?